Naduvula Konjam Pakkatha Kaanom: Plot

-At the wedding reception, the trio finds it challenging to keep Dhana and Prem together since he remembers nothing about her.
+At the reception, the trio finds it challenging to keep Dhana and Prem together since he remembers nothing about her.
 He keeps remarking how awful Dhana looks, much to her dismay; however, the friends are able to control the situation.
-Much to Bhaji and Bucks' surprise, Prem starts to obey Saras' commands without questioning.
-Later that night, Saras reveals that he helped Prem complete his schoolwork during high school and since then Prem has always respected Saras more than anyone.
-The next day at the marriage, the trio finds themselves in a fix when Prem refuses to tie the wedding knot citing the reason that he does not know Dhana and says he cannot forget about a girl he once liked in school.
-Miraculously, after much persuasion by Saras, he ties the wedding knot.
-Tears of happiness flow from the friends' eyes, however, their relief is temporary as Prem's condition worsens.
+Much to Bhaji and Bugs' surprise, Prem starts to obey Saras' commands without question.
+Later that night, Saras reveals that he helped Prem complete his schoolwork during high school and since then Prem has respected Saras more than anyone.
+The next day at the marriage, the trio finds themselves in a fix when Prem refuses to tie the wedding knot, saying he does not know Dhana and that he cannot forget about a girl he once liked in school.
+After much persuasion by Saras, he ties the knot.
+Tears of happiness flow from the friends' eyes.
+However, their relief is temporary as Prem's condition worsens.

-The trio take Prem back to the hospital where they are reprimanded by the doctor for sneaking him out.
-However, he is surprised to know that the wedding was a success.
+The trio takes Prem back to the hospital where they are reprimanded by the doctor for sneaking him out.
+However, he is surprised to learn that the wedding was a success.
 He realises that Prem has not slept well the past few days and gives him sleeping pills to help him sleep.
-The next day Prem's condition seems to be the same but later he recounts everything revealing he has recovered and that his memory is back.
+The next day Prem's condition seems to be the same but later he recounts everything, revealing he has recovered and that his memory is back.
 The friends celebrate, much to Prem's confusion.
-He is surprised to know that his wedding is over and laments how much he looked forward to his wedding but now is unable to remember it.
-Finally, the elated friends return home with Prem.
+He is surprised to know that he is now married and laments how much he looked forward to his wedding but now is unable to remember it.

 Cast

 Production

-The film was said to be based on a real-life incident that happened in the life of cinematographer C. Prem Kumar and described as a humorous tale about a young man who forgets a few days of his life even as he is about to get married.
-Prem Kumar lost his memory, when he was working as an assistant cameraman in the film Vaaranam Aayiram; two days before his marriage he went to play cricket with three friends, Saras, Bagavathi Perumal (one of the actors), Balaji Tharaneetharan (The director), while Prem attempting a catch, he fell, losing his memory temporarily.
-Balaji Tharaneetharan, who was present with him, began writing a script based on the incident, besides directing it as well.
+The film was said to be based on a real-life incident that happened to cinematographer C. Prem Kumar and described as a humorous tale about a young man who forgets a few days of his life even as he is about to get married.
+Prem Kumar lost his memory, when he was working as an assistant cameraman in the film Vaaranam Aayiram; two days before his marriage he went to play cricket with three friends, Saras, Bagavathi Perumal and Balaji Tharaneetharan, while Prem attempting a catch, he fell, losing his memory temporarily.
+Balaji, who was present with him, began writing a script based on the incident, besides directing it as well.
 One of the other witnesses, Bagavathi Perumal agreed to play himself in the film, while the victim Prem Kumar handled the cinematography himself.
-It took two months for lead actor Vijay Sethupathi to master a lengthy dialogue that begins with the lines "Enna aachu?
-Cricket valadnom?
-Nee thane ball potte?
-Slip aaitena?
-Keezha vizhundhutena?
-Okay okay" (What happened?
-We played cricket?
-You threw the ball?
-Did I slip and fall?
-Okay okay).
+Vijay Sethupathi, who portrayed Prem in the film, took two months to master a lengthy dialogue that begins with the lines "Ennachu?"
+(What happened?).